michael-klatt/minkmaps/README.md

 **minkmap.conf**
 is a configuration file (can be renamed) to store basic parameters.
-Alternatively command line options can be used, for example,
+Alternatively command line options can be used, for example:

                        ./minkmap -l 5 -U 75 -V 33 -w 15 -k 7 -s 17